Elyse is a huge Harry Potter fan, and though she only had seven hours to spend in this magical wizarding world, she made the most of it!

 There's No Better Way to Get to Hogsmeade!

 Riding the Hogwarts Express is an optional experience to get to Hogsmeade, though one far preferable (in my opinion) to traipsing through the sick whimsy of the Dr. Seuss Zone to arrive at the other park.
 On the Express, you are ushered into a compartment and treated to views of London and the countryside, all while chocolate frogs and swirling dementors pass by your compartment door.
-Not to worry, however; Harry, Ron and a third voice (which is not Emma Watson's) that seems to be Hermione, clear the corridors in time for your departure.
+Not to worry, however; Harry, Ron and a third voice that seems to be Hermione (it's not Emma Watson) clear the corridors in time for your departure.

 6. Hogsmeade, Hogwarts, and the Forbidden Journey Ride